 For the reliability QoS policy there are no inconsistency concerns.
 Developers must verify that this is the case, however, by checking the DDS specification for consistency rules.
 For the reliability QoS policy there are potential incompatibilities.
 If the reliability QoS policy kind for the data reader is specified as RELIABLE the developer must traverse the QoS configuration and check the reliability QoS policies for all data writers associated with the same topic.
 If no associated data writer has a reliability QoS kind set to RELIABLE (either explicitly or implicitly via default values) then the data reader can never receive any data thereby making the data reader superfluous.
-Default values for QoS parameters must therefore be known and evaluated for compatibility even if not explicitly specified.
-Manually traversing the QoS configuration to check for compatibility and accounting for default parameter values is tedious and error prone and greatly exacerbates the accidental complexity of generating implementation artifacts.
+Default values for QoS parameters must therefore be known and evaluated for compatibility and accounting for default parameter values is tedious and error prone and greatly exacerbates the accidental complexity of generating implementation artifacts.